VHS Revival gives you a blow-by-blow account of the movie that brought us Bruce Lee. Need we say more?

 As I mentioned, Hsu Chien is no slouch at kung fu, but it is obvious with the first punch that Lee is on a completely different level.
 Several levels, in fact.
 The hokey fight choreography is gone, replaced by Lee’s intense focus, precision, and showmanship.
 His punches and kicks appear to connect.
 His opponents seem to be reacting to the impact rather than tossing themselves in the direction of the blow.
 I can imagine people in the audience suddenly sitting up and nudging their buddy.
 “Are you seeing what I’m seeing?”

-The film not only exploits Lee’s amazing physical prowess, but slyly takes advantage his cocky persona as well.
+The film not only exploits Lee’s amazing physical prowess, but slyly takes advantage of his cocky persona too.
 Perhaps sensing the old “murder-and-put-on-ice” routine isn’t going to work, the manager goes after Cheng’s ego and promotes him to factory foreman.
 At first, the workers are thrilled to have someone so capable of looking out for them.
 The huge family of cousins Cheng is staying with even give him a celebratory mini-parade on the way home.
 Cheng is more than happy to lap up all the praise.
 When he is reminded to press the manager about the missing workers (who are also cousins), the manager sidetracks him with a night of boozing and a prostitute who Cheng drunkenly mistakes for the girl he has a crush on, Chiao Mei (also his cousin, but let’s not dwell on that).
 Cheng wakes the next morning with a massive hangover and even greater shame, naturally bumping into the real Chiao Mei on his way out of the brothel.
 Not a proud day for Cheng.

 In an effort to win back the respect of his fellow workers and cousins, Cheng goes all the way to the source, the titular Big Boss, Hsiao Mi (Han Ying-chieh).
 Mi is a wonderful, classic Bond-style supervillain, always flashing a sinister smile and smoking a pipe, constantly flanked by two beautiful masseuses.
 He gets a brilliant introduction, sitting like a king on his palatial lawn, watching his son’s fighting practice with some unlucky underlings.
 At one point, he jumps in to correct his son’s technique and stabs two underlings in the demonstration.
 The poor dopes must then pretend to be impressed and clap along with the rest of the toadies while clutching their knife wounds.
 In other words, I’m willing to bet there are no ‘World’s Best Boss’ mugs in Hsiao Mi’s kitchen cabinet.